IGPenguin/mobile-toolkit/README.md

 ### icleanup
 * Uninstall all third party packages
   * Skips some essential apps
-  * Edit this script yourself or submit issue to customize the list of essential apps
+  * Edit this script yourself to customize the list of essential apps

 ## Device management
 ### ireboot